RetroReversing/retroReversing/categories/misc/Magazines.md

 * Editor's Note (Also on Website)
 * Letters - Published user letters sent to the magazine (Only in physical Magazine)
 * Spotlight - News and Products (Also on Website)
-* Tech Watch - Interesting artcles (Only in physical Magazine)
+* Tech Watch - Interesting articles (Only in physical Magazine)
 * Portfolio (Not got copyright permission for website)
 * User Focus
 * Products (Also on Website)